Vasilisalook/vasilisalook.github.io/_posts/2023-06-21-my-sixth-module.md

 categories: Modules
 tags: [research, academic writing, statistics, survey, interview, case studies]
 ---
+## Summary of the Research Methods and Professional Practice module

+On this page I collected notes on my humble progress during the module...

 ## Unit 1.
 Starting Ethically

 During the first week of this module, the topic of ethics in the field of computing was suggested for discussion. <br>